-Without any doubt, Lightroom is one of the best post-processing software out there, especially for photographers.
-Here, we will go through the most useful Lightroom Before and After option.
+Without any doubt, Adobe Lightroom is one of the best post-processing software out there, especially for photographers.
+In this guide, I will show you how to use the Lightroom Before and After tool.

-How to see Before and After in Lightroom
+How to Use Before and After in Lightroom ?

 There are three ways to view the Before and After photo simultaneously in Lightroom.
-I will be using Adobe Lightroom CC to show these options.
+I will show you these options in Adobe Lightroom CC.

 1. From Main Lightroom Toolbar